ARMmbed/mbed-os-5-docs/docs/porting/porting_full_process/integration tests.md

 # Integration tests

 Mbed OS provides a set of integration tests to help you identify integration issues around storage devices and connectivity devices.
+If you're using a custom board, these tests can also help you verify your board works well in your environment.

 ## Test suites